commercelayer/commercelayer-js-auth/README.md

 1. Create an **integration** application on Commerce Layer and take note of your API credentials (client ID, client secret, and base endpoint)

-2. Use this code to get the access token:
+2. Use this codes to get the access token:

 ```ts
    const token = await authentication('client_credentials', {